 The security community needs to face these challenges to make sure that a smarter future is not a less secure one.
-To learn more about the current state of smart building cybersecurity, download our white paper.
+To learn more about the current state of smart building cybersecurity, download our BAS report.

 1 “Cyber Security in Smart Commercial Buildings 2017 to 2021.”
 Memoori, Meemoori Research AB.
 Q2 2017, memoori.com/portfolio/cyber-security-smart-commercial-buildings-2017-2021/